luis-abeno/flutter_login_example/README.md

 # How to contribute
 If you found some thing that can be improved, just make a PR =) *Or for some bugs you found =X

+# How to use
+Just make sure your Flutter environment is running properly, then clone and be happy.